Start planning your weekends with these great walks in Ipswich. From mountains to hike to lush gardens and reserves you’ll find some nature here…

-One of the oldest parks in Queensland, Queens Park, includes the Japanese inspired Nerima Gardens and the Ipswich Nature Centre (which is currently closed due to Covid-19 restrictions).
+One of the oldest parks in Queensland, Queens Park, includes the Japanese inspired Nerima Gardens and the Ipswich Nature Centre.

-Enjoy the green expanse of the park which turns purple in Jacaranda season, and don’t miss the outdoor chapel behind the café which reopens this weekend (May 9).
+Enjoy the green expanse of the park which turns purple in Jacaranda season, and don’t miss the outdoor chapel behind the café.

 Flinders-Goolman Conservation Estate

 The conservation estate covers just over 2200ha and supports extensive forests and rugged volcanic peaks and slopes including Flinders Peak, Mt Blaine, Mt Catherine and Mt Goolman.

 A range of recreational activities are on offer to visitors in the Flinders-Goolman Conservation Estate including bird-watching, hiking, mountain bike and horse riding (bring your own bike or horse).